-On March 31, 2006, Sakal was assigned a leasehold interest in 444 Niu Street, Unit 2806-A, in the Hawaiian Monarch Condominium Project (Property), as a tonant in severalty in an "Assignment of Condominium Conveyance Document" (Assignment of Conveyance) registered with the Office of the Assistant Registrar, Land Court of the State of Hawai'i (Land Court).2
+March 31, 2006, Sakal assigned a leasehold interest in 444 Niu Street.
+Unit 2806-A. in the Hawaiian Condominium Project Monarch (Property), as a tenant in severalty in "Assignment of Condominium Conveyance Document" (Assignment of Conveyance) registered with the Office of the Assistant Registrar, Land Court of the State of Hawai'i (Land Court).2

-On March 16, 2012, the AOAO filed a "Notice of Lien" (Lien Notice) against Sakal in the Land Court, claiming a lien for unpaid assessments in the amounts of \$11,417.91 and \$10,589.42, and on June 20, 2012, the AOAO filed a "Notice of Default and Intention to Foreclose" (Default Notice) against Sakal in the Land Court, which stated:
+On March 16, 2012, the AOAO filed a "Notice of Lien" (Lien Notice) against Sakal in the Land Court, claiming a lien for unpaid assessments in the amounts of \$11,417.91 and \$10,589.42, and on

+Directors may enforce each such June 20, 2012, the AOAO filed a "Notice of Default and Intention to (a) By suit or suits to enforce such Foreclose" (Default Notice) against Sakal in the Land Court, which stated:

-(i)f the default is not cured by the deadline stated in this notice, the entire unpaid balance of moneys owed to the association will be due and the association intends to conduct a power of sale foreclosure to sell the property at a public sale without any court action and without going to court, and the association or any other person may acquire the property at the public sale.
+(i)f the default is not cured by the deadline stated in this notice, [5] the entire unpaid balance of moneys owed to the association will be due and the association intends to conduct a power of sale foreclosure to sell the property at a public sale without any court action and without going to court, and the association or any other person may acquire the property at the public sale.